 Most people will fly into Galeão International Airport (GIG), Rio’s international airport.
 You can take a registered cab from right outside arrivals for a metered fee depending on where you are going, usually under 100BR.

 While Uber is available in Rio, it is NOT available for pickups from the airport (drop offs are fine though) at this time.

-We sometimes found international fares for MUCH cheaper into Sao Paulo+ a day’s car rental than to fly directly into Rio, so we would fly into Sao Paulo, rent a car, drive to Rio, and drop it off at the Rio airport.
+We sometimes found international fares for MUCH cheaper into Sao Paulo+ a day’s car rental than to fly directly into Rio, so we would fly into Sao Paulo, rent a car (maybe consider opting for rental insurance coverage), drive to Rio, and drop it off at the Rio airport.
 The drive takes about 5 and a half hours, and is very scenic and quite safe.

 Make sure to double check your country’s visa requirements.
 I had a hell of a

 hassle time dealing with my visa situation, and have compiled a handy list of Brazilian visa questions (and answers!) here, including visa extension protocol.

 Rio is pretty hot and humid almost year round (more on that here).
 You’ll want to pack mostly comfortable, casual beachy style clothes, with a few nicer pieces thrown in if you plan to hit the clubs or any upscale restaurants.

 Don’t plan to pick up a new iPhone or laptop computer in Rio de Janeiro – electronics are INSANELY overpriced (double what you can get them for in the US).

 The sun in Rio is intense (it’s the only place in the world I always opt for a beach umbrella), so make sure to bring sunscreen (I like this all-natural, reef-safe version) and wear it daily.
 It’s a bit pricier than in the US if you opt to buy your sunscreen in Rio, and I’ve found it’s not as good of quality.